wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 ## Features

-### Rich Chart Types Supportted
+### Rich Chart Types Supported

-[@wuba/react-native-echart](https://github.com/wuba/react-native-echarts) is a solution that brings the [Echarts](https://echarts.apache.org/en/index.html) charting library into React Native applications.
+[@wuba/react-native-echart](https://github.com/wuba/react-native-echarts) is a solution that brings the [ECharts](https://echarts.apache.org/en/index.html) charting library into React Native applications.
 It utilizes the rendering capabilities of React Native's native components, resulting in a significant improvement in rendering speed.
-It supports a wide range of commonly used chart types, including line charts, area charts, bar charts, scatter plots, as well as more complex charts such as candlestick charts and heat maps.
+It supports a wide range of commonly used chart types, including line charts, area charts, bar charts, and scatter plots, as well as more complex charts such as candlestick charts and heat maps.
 It can fulfill various visualization requirements in different scenarios.

 Here are some examples of common chart types: